Mounayer/Azure-Generative-OpenAI-Demo/README.md

 ## How To use

-In order to use this project, you will access to Microsoft Azure's OpenAI services.
+In order to use this project, you will need access to Microsoft Azure's OpenAI services.

 Additionally, you will need the following environment variables for your backend: